ZJUVAI/Newclid/experiments/single_problem_multi_gpu_eval/README.md

 - `num_gpus_for_eval` reduces latency within one problem, not across multiple problems
 - `max_workers` mainly controls DDAR-side CPU concurrency
-- GPU workers always process one request at a time
+- GPU workers always process one actor call at a time, but each call may contain multiple requests
 - `max_pending_ddar` is the main backpressure knob between generation and validation
 - depth boundaries are still strict; requests from different search depths never mix